Gifted87/SimpleChatbot/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact [Your Name] at [your_email@example.com].
-(Replace with your contact information).
+If you have any questions or need further assistance, feel free to contact Gifted Braimah at braimahgifted@gmail.com. .